mwazovzky/go-sqlmock-example/readme.md

 # Go SQLMock Example

-This project demonstrates how to test database operations in Go using interfaces and mocks.
+This project demonstrates how to test database operations in Go using the `sqlmock` library.
+By directly using `database/sql` and `sqlmock`, we simplify the codebase while maintaining testability.

 ## Key Features

-- **Abstraction with Interfaces**: The `DB`, `RowsIterator`, and `RowScanner` interfaces abstract database operations, making the code testable and decoupled from `database/sql`.
+- **Direct Use of `database/sql`**: The project uses `database/sql` without custom wrappers or abstractions.
-- **Mocking for Unit Tests**: Custom mocks are implemented to simulate database behavior, enabling comprehensive unit testing.
+- **Mocking with `sqlmock`**: The `sqlmock` library is used to simulate database behavior, eliminating the need for a custom `mocks` package.
-- **Separation of Concerns**: The project follows a modular architecture, separating database logic, business logic, and testing concerns.
+- **Simplified Codebase**: By removing custom interfaces, wrappers, and mocks, the code is easier to understand and maintain.

 ## How to Run